 How to Grow and Care

-Native to Mexico (Sierra Mixta, San Luis and Oaxaca).
+This succulent is native to Mexico (Sierra Mixta, San Luis, and Oaxaca).

 - Back to genus Sedum